DNA64/winclassic/README.md

  - If you get the message *"ERROR: Cannot install the 386 enhanced mode expanded-memory driver."* then set `ems=false`

+- Windows setup shows I'm installing Windows 3.1 but I'm using Windows 3.11 disks.
+What gives?

+> The changes between 3.1 & 3.11 were so minor that a lot of the version
+> information wasn't updated.

+- Hakchi2 CE errors when transferring files?
+If you happen to run into this issue just FTP the files to the system.

+- Where is the Windows directory located?

+> The Windows directory is only visible when Windows (or DOSBox) is
+> running on the system.
+Uninstalling DOSBox will not delete the Windows installation.

+You should be able to find it at the directory below (varies based on region):

+    var/lib/hakchi/games/snes-usa/.storage/CLV-O-HNUZA/WINDOWS/

+- When I sync the system using Hakchi2 CE my files aren't updated?

+> This drove me crazy when I was testing things.
+I found transferring
+>  files over ftp more reliable.

 # Uninstalling Windows